JuliaLang/julia/doc/manual/types.rst

 - Access the value of a :obj:`Nullable` object with a guarantee that a :exc:`NullException` will be thrown if the object's value is missing.
-- Access the value of a :obj:`Nullable` object with a guarantee that a default value of type ``T`` will be returned if the object's value is missing.
+- Access the value of a :obj:`Nullable` object with a guarantee that a default value of type ``T`` will be returned if the object's value is not missing.

 Constructing :obj:`Nullable` objects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~